Photo: Michelle Henning

 Gavin has written widely on queer art and culture, showing how LGBTQ+ artists have challenged us to think again about how aesthetic judgements are routinely linked to social ones.
 He has published and delivered talks on artists and performers Oreet Ashery, Joe Brainard, Bird la Bird, Mel Brimfield, Shirley Clarke, Jayne County, Samuel R. Delany, Jason Holliday, David Hoyle, Kiki and Herb, Charles Ludlam, Split Britches, Steve Reinke, Larry Rivers, Frank Tovey, Andy Warhol and others.

-He often works collaboratively with other authors and artists on creative projects, including as co-director of research project Performance Matters and of feature film This Is Not a Dream and compiler of the post-punk album The Art School Dance Goes On.
-With writer and curator Heike Roms, he is currently developing a new collaborative research project exploring what we might learn from regional histories of UK art school in rethinking creative education for the 21st century.
+He often works collaboratively with other authors and artists on creative research projects including Mixed Up: Music and the Art School, Performance Matters, This Is Not a Dream and The Art School Dance Goes On.
+With Heike Roms he is currently developing a new project exploring what we might learn from regional histories of UK art school in rethinking creative education for the 21st century.

 Follow me on instagram @gavin_butt_ and sign up for my newsletter below